gotthardp/lorawan-server/doc/Connectors.md

  * *Name* and *Password/Key* for plain authentication
  * *User Certificate* and *Private Key* if SSL authentication is needed

+If the Connector is *Enabled* and a *Subscribe* topic is defined the server will automatically connect to the backend server and subscribe this topic.

+Please read the [Integration Guide](Integration.md) for detailed information on how to connect to a specific IoT Platform like AWS IoT, IBM Watson IoT, MathWorks ThingSpeak, Azure IoT Hub or Adafruit IO.

+### Patterns

-To include node-specific attributes the Published and Received Topic may include data field names in curly brackets, e.g. `{deveui}` or `{port}`.
+To include and extract node-specific attributes the Published and Received Topic may include data field names in curly brackets, e.g. `{deveui}` or `{port}` (see the *Uplink Fields* of Backend Handlers).

+If you set *Published Topic* to `/device/{deveui}` and `#{deveui => "123456"}`, then the topic `/device/123456` will be used for the particulat frame.

+Similarly, if your *Received Topic* is `/device/{deveui}` and the backend publishes a downlink to `/device/123456`, the field `#{deveui => "123456"}` will be set and used for routing the downlink.

+The data fields you use in your patterns must be included as *Uplink Fields* of the respective Handler.

+The MQTT connector allows the `{devaddr}` and `{appargs}` parameter also for the *URI* and *Authentication* fields to create device-specific connections.

+If you set *Client ID* to `{devaddr}` the server will create as many MQTT connections as many devices you have, each using its `devaddr` as the ClientID.

 The Received Topic may also include the `#` (hash), which matches zero or more characters, including any '/' delimiters.
 It can be used to ignore the leading or training characters in the topic.

-If the Connector is *Enabled* and a *Subscribe* topic is defined the server will automatically connect to the backend server and subscribe this topic.
+### Certificates

 You can generate a self-signed *User Certificate* (`cert.pem`) and corresponding *Private Key* (`key.pem`) by: